MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/example_readmes.md

 * Technical implementation details for anything worth mentioning
   * Basically anything you had to stop and think about before building
   * Snippets or links to see code for these (make sure it looks good)
-* Screenshots of anything related that looks cool
+* Screenshots of anything related that looks cool (make sure these link to the live site if applicable)
 * To-dos/future features

 Also,